CVHvn/Finetune_LLM/COVID-19 Named Entity Recognition for Vietnamese/README.md

 # Result and experience

+You can see data, label and prediction in this file [predict.xlsx](/COVID-19 Named Entity Recognition for Vietnamese/predict.xlsx).

 The model can predict correctly for 65.1% of the samples when all entities of a given input match the labels exactly.
+Column bugs have value True if LLM output wrong format and I can't convert back to original format.

 And this is result for each labels (model only predict poorly for JOB entities, other entities type will have good results)